0cjs/sedoc/ee/6502/routines.md

 6502 Routines
 =============

+### Stack-relative Indexing

+            STA $100,X      ; PHA equivalant using X as stack pointer DEX

+            INX             ; PLA equivalant using X as stack pointer LDA $100,X

+Stack-relative indexing with another register assumes a non-wrapping stack, i.e., that it's been initialized with `LDX, #$FF; TXS`.

+After a `TSX`, offset `$101,X` is current stop of stack; add values into that to do stack-relative indexing.
+Less efficiently, you can load the base into ZP and index off it with Y:

+            LDX #$01        ; init hibyte of addr; never changes STX spbase+1
+            ...
+            TSX
+            INX             ; use 0-based indexing
+            STX spbase      ; lobyte must be updated for particular stack state LDY 3           ; fourth byte  on stack LDA (spbase),Y

 ### Saving registers and flags for printing

 To preserve registers and get the value of the flags to print them